teidenzero/recipe_flow/README.md

 Ingredient nodes include a Nutrition Lookup helper powered by [Open Food Facts](https://world.openfoodfacts.org/).

-- Search by product name (defaulting to the ingredient label) or enter a barcode
+- Search by product name (defaulting to the ingredient label) to review up to 50 matches (calories and serving units) in the dropdown, or enter a barcode for a direct lookup
-- Click "Fetch by name" or "Fetch by barcode" to pull calories, protein, fat, and carbs per 100g (or per serving when available)
+- Click "Fetch by name" to populate the dropdown or "Fetch by barcode" for a direct match; selected results include calories, protein, fat, and carbs per 100g (or per serving when available)
 - Nutrition values automatically scale to the ingredient amount when the units are compatible (g, kg, mg, lb, oz, ml, l, tsp, tbsp, cup)
 - The fetched data is stored on the node and displayed both in the inspector and on the ingredient node itself
 - Use "Clear nutrition data" if you want to remove the stored values